-1.8.
-Current situation of REs: European context
+1.8 Current situation of REs: European context

 As we have just seen, the situation and evolution of REs is completely different depending on the country/region under analysis.
-The situation in the European Union (EU) is determined by its policies that, oriented at stimulating the deployment of these technologies, have fixed two specific goals for the share of total final energy consumption (20%) and electricity production (40%).
-EU countries have established their own objectives, as represented in Figure 1.28 for final energy consumption.
-In this figure, the RE share of final energy consumption for each country has been indicated in light green (if the 2020 goal has already being reached), while the 2020 goal has been represented by dark green dots.
+The situation in the European Union (EU) is determined by its policies that, oriented at stimulating the deployment of these technologies, have fixed two generic goals for the share of total final energy consumption (20%) and electricity production (40%) over recent years.
+EU countries have established their own objectives to meet this common goal (for final energy consumption), as represented in Figure 31.
+In this figure, the RE share of final energy consumption for each country has been indicated in dark blue, while the 2020 goal has been represented by an orange line.